Seeking momentum on gun control, Obama to take case to U.S. public

 Republicans zeroed in on Obama’s attempt to go around Congress as a questionable way to advance his goals.

 “His first impulse is always to take rights away from law-abiding citizens, and it’s wrong,” said Republican presidential candidate Jeb Bush on “Fox News Sunday.”
 “And to use executive powers he doesn’t have is a pattern that is quite dangerous.”
-(Additional reporting by Alex Dobuzinskis; Editing by Peter Cooney)
+(Additional reporting by Alex Dobuzinskis)